A complex society

 Caste system

 The new castes.
-Social disparities in India are extreme and the distribution of socio-economic classes has created "modern" castes that differentiate the rich from the poor, the educated from the ignorant, the urban from the rural.
-Thus, the use of the English language is used as an external sign of wealth by the wealthy classes, whose younger generations even neglect to learn their mother tongue (Hindi, Maharathi...).
+Social disparities in India are extreme, and the distribution of socio-economic classes has created "modern" castes that differentiate the rich from the poor, the educated from the ignorant, the urban from the rural.
+Thus, the use of the English language is used as an outward sign of wealth by the wealthy classes, whose younger generations even neglect to learn their mother tongue (Hindi, Maharathi...).

 Family